 As an example, in order to claim ESA in December 2018, you must have paid at least 26 weekly contributions in either of the two tax years 2015/16 and 2016/176.
 In addition, you must have paid or been credited with 50 weekly contributions for both of those tax years.

 In reality this change is only likely to affect you if you claim ESA between the first Sunday in January and 31 January in a year because only at that time are you unlikely to have paid the contributions necessary.

-It is important that you pay your National Insurance contributions early so that your claim is not delayed, if you need to.
+It is important that you pay your NIC early so that your claim is not delayed, if you need to.